Subspace decomposition with defect diffusion coefficient: Convergence analysis

 \section{Convergence analysis}

-In this section, we analyze the effect of the offline-online approximation introduced in Section~\ref{sec:3} on the convergence of the preconditioned conjugate gradient method.
-We rely on the classical results from additive Schwarz theory.
-Our goal is to compare the exact subspace decomposition preconditioner with its offline-online approximation and to quantify the impact of the approximation on the spectral properties of the preconditioned operator.
+In this section, we discuss the effect of the offline-online approximation on the convergence of the PCG method using classical results from additive Schwarz theory.
 All operators and spaces used in this section are understood as defined in Section \ref{sec:2}.
-In particular, we recall that $\mathcal L(A): V_h \to V'_h$ defines the stiffness operator associated with the bilinear form $a(\cdot, \cdot)$, and $\mathcal B(A)$ and $\widetilde {\mathcal B}(A)$ denote the exact and approximate additive subspace decomposition preconditioners respectively.
+In particular, we recall that $\mathcal L: V_h \to V'_h$ denotes the stiffness operator associated with the bilinear form $a(\cdot, \cdot)$, while $\mathcal B$ and $\widetilde {\mathcal B}$ denote the exact and offline-online additive Schwarz preconditioners, respectively.
+Throughout this section, we further fix a realization $\gamma$ of the diffusion coefficient $A(\cdot, \gamma)$; accordingly, all the associated bilinear forms and operators are understood to be associated with the same coefficient.